Science News Roundup: Japan launches 'moon sniper' lunar lander SLIM into space; 'Bizarre' long-legged bird-like dinosaur has scientists enthralled and more | Technology

 Science News Roundup: Japan launches 'moon sniper' lunar lander SLIM into space; 'Bizarre' long-legged bird-like dinosaur has scientists enthralled and more

-Following is a summary of current science news briefs.
-Japan launches 'moon sniper' lunar lander SLIM into space Japan launched its lunar exploration spacecraft on Thursday aboard a homegrown H-IIA rocket, hoping to become the world's fifth country to land on the moon early next year.
+The agreement, which excludes the EU's Euratom nuclear research scheme, signals a further improvement in bilateral relations seven months after a dispute over trade was resolved, and was welcomed by British scientists.
+Japan launches 'moon sniper' lunar lander SLIM into space Japan launched a lunar exploration spacecraft on Thursday aboard a homegrown H-IIA rocket, hoping to become the world's fifth country to land on the moon early next year.

 Following is a summary of current science news briefs.